dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Appendix B of that document presents an analysis of 7 published anonymization processes.
-In addition, RSSAC have recently published [RSSAC04:](https://www.icann.org/en/system/files/files/rssac-040-07aug18-en.pdf) " Recommendations on Anonymization Processes for Source IP Addresses Submitted for Future Analysis”.
+In addition, RSSAC have recently published [RSSAC04:](https://www.icann.org/en/system/files/files/rssac-040-07aug18-en.pdf) "Recommendations on Anonymization Processes for Source IP Addresses Submitted for Future Analysis”.

 The above analyses consider full data capture (e.g using PCAP) as a baseline